cjdelisle/cjdns/rfcs/Whitepaper.md

 All CryptoAuth headers are 120 bytes long except for the Data Packet header which is 4 bytes and the Authenticated header which is 20 bytes.
-The first 4 bytes of any CryptoAuth header is a big endian number which is used to determine it's type, this is the so-called "Session State" number.
+The first 4 bytes of any CryptoAuth header is a big endian number which is used to determine its type, this is the so-called "Session State" number.
 If it is the inverse of zero, it is a Connect To Me header, if it is zero, it is a Hello Packet, if one or two, it is a Hello Packet or repeated Hello Packet, if it is three or four, it is a Key Packet or repeated Key Packet.
 If it is any number larger than four,